briannavaladez/shopping-list/README.md

 # shopping-list
-This program allows for users to create a shopping list.
+This python program allows for users to create a shopping list.
 Users are able to see how many items they have on their list as they add to it and are able to see what items have been added.